 The app will give you a frequency chart with your custom EQ curve.
 This is the curve that you want.
 Install an equalizer on your computer (not the Android device or emulator).
 If you're on Windows, I reccomend Peace, as that is the one I'm using for this tutorial.
 You might have to fidget with some settings in order to get it to work when you are installing it.
 When you first open Peace, select the Advanced option.

-Here are some images for you to reference: You can find a link to Peace here: Neutralizer app:
+Here are some images for you to reference: (link is only visible to registered users) You can find a link to Peace here: (link is only visible to registered users) Neutralizer app: (link is only visible to registered users)

 Click on the graphic EQ preset, and change the frequency bands to the ones from the Neutralizer app.
 (32 Hz, 63 Hz, 125 Hz, 500 Hz, 1000 Hz, 2000 Hz, 4000 Hz, 8000 Hz, 16000 Hz).
 Use the neutralizer graph as a reference to adjust the gain for each band.
 Look for the 'show graph' button on your console and confirm that it looks identical to the Neutralizer graph.
 You probably will be off by a few dBs, but this will still improve your sound quality significantly.
 Save the preset and enjoy your better sound response!